tylercroberts/pyvalet/README.md

 ```python
 vi.get_fx_rss("FXUSDCAD")
 ```
 This command will accept any series name as an argument, and returns an XML string containing the RSS feed.

+### Logging:
+If you are encountering issues with `pyvalet`.
+You can enable debugging mode by passing a logging handler to the `logger` argument when instantiating the ValetInterpreter object.
+This will output DEBUG level messages.
+It was tested using the `loguru` package, but the base `logging` package, configured with a handler should work as well.

+## Contributing:
+You can run tests from the directory root with `pytest`.
+This will also generate a coverage report.
+Please be sure to write tests to cover any new code.

+The documentation can be built from within the `docs` directory.
+It will use any `.rst` files found within the `source` subfolder to generate doc pages.
+If any new pages are added, you will need to also update `index.rst` so they will show up in the generated HTML.